 Virtual reality (VR) and augmented reality (AR) have been getting a lot of visibility lately.
 And it’s no surprise, considering these cutting edge technologies add a twist to reality.
 Virtual reality allows humans to explore new, artificial worlds through a headset or goggles.
 And augmented reality enhances the world we live in.
 It overlays digital information on real-world objects through wearables like Google Glass or using the camera on a mobile phone.

 Technology giants can’t seem to agree on which technology will be the next big thing.
-Facebook founder Mark Zuckerberg, who has big plans for VR.
+Facebook founder Mark Zuckerberg, has big plans for VR.
 He plans on making VR social, and just committed $250 million to VR content.
 Meanwhile, Apple’s Chief Executive Officer Tim Cook believes AR will surpass VR in commercial sales.

 So which technology is the next big thing?
 And more importantly, which technology will improve how we provide service?
 After all, we build technology to make our lives, and our customers’ lives, easier.
 Let’s take a look at what each has to offer.